aafrey/node-faas-happy-path/medium.md

 what would eventually become OpenFaaS.
 Nine months on, and the project has seen some remarkable growth.
-Alex presented the [OpenFaaS](https://github.com/alexellis/faas) project at Dockercon 2017 after being selected as a winner for the Dockercon Cool Hacks challenge, the project currently has over 5000 Github stars and in addition to being powered by Docker Swarm, both a [Kubernetes](https://github.com/alexellis/faas-netes) and Rancher
+Alex presented the [OpenFaaS](https://github.com/alexellis/faas) project at Dockercon 2017 after being selected as a winner for the Moby's Cool Hacks challenge, the project currently has over 5000 Github stars and in addition to being powered by Docker Swarm, both a [Kubernetes](https://github.com/alexellis/faas-netes) and Rancher